Decentralized Small Gain and Phase Stability Conditions for Grid-Forming Converters: Limitations and Extensions: Conclusion

 This work revisited decentralized small gain–phase conditions for power systems and identified their inherent limitations when applied to grid-forming converters.
 To overcome this, a generalized loop-shaping transformation was introduced, combining the rectangular and the polar admittance frames.
 Not only this addresses the lack of sectoriality at low frequencies in converters, but also renders tighter bounds for the phase behavior across the whole frequency range.

 The method was demonstrated on a grid-forming converter connected to an infinite bus, where virtual admittance filtering further reduced conservativeness, and on the IEEE 14-bus system, where it successfully identified unstable devices.

-While the results are promising, challenges remain, particularly when studying systems that include both grid-forming and grid-following converters, as well as in guaranteeing stability and sectoriality of the grid impedance.
+While the results are promising, challenges remain, particularly when studying systems that include not only grid-forming converters but also other devices, such as synchronous machines and grid-following converters.
+Synchronous machines have similar dynamics to the GFM converter considered here and we expect the proposed approach to work.
+However, the impact of auxiliary control loops (e.g. exciters, automatic voltage regulators, power system stabilizers) requires further verification.
+For grid-following converters, which exhibit distinct dynamics, the small-gain condition plays a more critical role, and the benefits of the proposed transformation are limited.
+To obtain a less conservative gain condition for GFL units, it would be beneficial to shift the high gain of the GFMs toward the network, thereby enhancing its strength.

 Future work will focus on systematic selection of transformation matrices and on reducing conservativeness by embedding network topology information into the method.

 \appendices